 Release characterization is the first phase of corrective action unless the release is ongoing or is of limited volume and all impacts can be immediately addressed.
 Proper and cost-effective remediation typically cannot occur without adequate characterization of the impacts of any release.
 Furthermore, the Division has the ability to impose reasonable conditions upon the efforts it oversees.
-As such, the Division is requiring a workplan for the characterization of impacts associated with this release be submitted to the OCD District II office in Artesia on or before 1/15/2017.
-If and when the release characterization workplan is approved, there will be an associated deadline for submittal of the resultant investigation report.
+As such, the Division is requiring a workplan for the characterization of impacts associated with this release be submitted to the OCD District 2 office in for submitted to the occupance of the resultant investigation report.
 Modest extensions of time to these deadlines may be granted, but only with acceptable justification.